23+ Questions To Ask Before Hiring a CRO Agency

 17. What is the makeup of the team working on my project?

-CRO agencies have different approaches to how they structure their teams.
+CRO agencies employ various approaches to structuring their teams.
 At a minimum, your project team should include the following people:

 • CRO specialist